-You want to study in Germany and at the same time prepare for an international career?
-To achieve this goal studying International Business and Management M.A. at Osnabrück University of Applied Sciences could be the ideal option for you:
+You would like to study in Germany and at the same time prepare for an international career?
+To achieve this goal, studying International Business and Management M.A. at Osnabrück University of Applied Sciences could be the ideal option for you:

-- Through the international curriculum, our students are well prepared for specialized and leading positions in international companies and organisations.
+- Through the international curriculum, our graduates are well prepared for specialized and leading positions in international companies and organisations.

-- Both German and international students study together in intercultural teams.
+- Both German and international students from all over the world study together in intercultural teams.

 - The program can be studied completely in English language.